Salimam00/pinn-thermoelasticity-rods/README.md

 ## Overview

-This repository contains the implementation and numerical results of a Physics-Informed Neural Network (PINN) based on the Deep Ritz method for the thermoelastic analysis of rods with variable cross-section.
+This repository presents a Physics-Informed Neural Network (PINN) based on the Deep Ritz method for the thermoelastic analysis of rods with variable cross-section.

-The proposed approach combines continuum mechanics, thermoelasticity, variational formulation, and deep neural networks to obtain numerical solutions without relying on conventional mesh-based discretization.
+The proposed computational framework combines continuum mechanics, thermoelasticity, variational principles, and deep neural networks to obtain numerical solutions of thermoelastic problems.

+The main objective is to develop a mesh-free computational approach in which the physical laws, material properties, thermal effects, mechanical loading, and boundary conditions are incorporated directly into the variational formulation.

-The considered model describes a thermoelastic rod subjected to mechanical and thermal loading.
+The considered problem describes the thermoelastic response of a rod with a variable cross-sectional area subjected to distributed mechanical loading, thermal loading, and prescribed boundary conditions.

 ---

-## 1. Problem Formulation
+# 1. Physical Problem

-The considered problem describes the thermoelastic response of a rod with a variable cross-sectional area.
+The considered one-dimensional thermoelastic rod occupies the domain

-The longitudinal coordinate of the rod is denoted by $x$, where:

 ```math
 0 \leq x \leq L